Home » Aetolia Classes: All 32 Classes Across Four Cities » The Oneiromancer of Aetolia

 Hyalincuru is the ancient art of paper folding, elevated to eldritch magic through ambient spirit.
 Folded shapes serve as foci for power and ground the Oneiromancer in the present, tying their wide planar reach to specific, tactile actions.
 Without Hyalincuru’s tactile anchor, an Oneiromancer’s grasp on the waking world starts to drift.

 Contracts is the negotiation art.
 Oneiromancers bargain with the Nobles of the Fae courts in the Astral Realm, forming pacts in exchange for power over the entities that dwell there.
-Astral entities summoned this way share a material basis with the Indorani’s Chaos entities and can be banished by similar countermeasures.
+Astral entities summoned this way share a material basis with the Indorani’s Chaos entities, so the same countermeasures that work against Indorani summons work here too.

 Skill abilities